 If you're trying to rank for "Las Vegas Sports Photographer", that exact phrase needs to be in the title of your homepage.
 Put the keyword you're targeting first in the title.

 Keep in mind, however, that Google ranks pages, not sites.
 If you use the same keyword on all of your pages, you're actually going to make it harder to get ranked for that keyword.

 Your homepage title should be the keyword you're most interested in.
-Other keywords can go on sub pages of your site, if they make sense.
-If it doesn't makes sense to put your keywords in the title of your page, you can work it into the text of the page.
+Other keywords can go on subpages of your site if they make sense.
+If it doesn't make sense to put your keywords in the title of your page, you can work it into the text of the page.

 Keywords in Context

 Google will read all of the text on your site, so make sure you sprinkle your keywords around liberally.
 However, don't write like a robot - Google will frown on your site if keywords seem to be used unnaturally.
 The rule of thumb I've heard is that your keywords should take up about 2% of your text.
 I've found that metric a little hard to get to naturally, and generally I try to just write like a normal person.